Mental Health Service: Frequently Asked Questions

 A psychiatrist is a medical doctor who has had at least four years of additional training after medical school in the field of psychiatry.
 Psychiatrists at the Mental Health Service are board certified by the American Board of Psychiatry and Neurology and are licensed by the state of Maryland.

-What happens when I meet with a psychiatrist?
+What happens when I meet with a mental health prescriber?

 If you have had prior psychiatric treatment, either outpatient or in a psychiatric hospital, it would be helpful to bring a copy of your records with you to the appointment.